 Alex started Glass Literary Management in 2014 after an eighteen-year career in book publishing.
 For the previous thirteen years he was a literary agent at Trident Media Group, where he built a diverse list of successful authors.

-Alex has also worked in marketing at the Putnam Berkley Publishing Group; been a clerk at Kramerbooks in Washington, DC; and spent three years in the literature program at the National Endowment for the Arts while getting his MFA in fiction writing.
+Prior to becoming an agent, Alex worked in marketing at the Putnam Berkley Publishing Group and spent three years in the literature program at the National Endowment for the Arts.

 Alex has had the privilege of representing debut novelists and memoirists along with celebrities, professional athletes, and nationally renowned experts.
 He became a literary agent because he wanted to give talented creative writers a platform to develop their craft and reach the widest possible audience, and his novelist clients writing for adults and children are international bestsellers and have won awards such as the PEN/O’Henry, the Edgar, and the Newbery.
 Along the way, he has been able to follow his interests into other areas of publishing, and his client list includes bestselling authors in health and wellness, sports, history, business, narrative nonfiction, memoir, celebrity, and popular culture.